RyanJulyan/Flask-BDA/README.md

         * Pre-setup via CDN
         * Versatile
         * There is no JavaScript.
 And because of that, you can easily bind it with any JavaScript framework of your choice
-* Create custom module files and folders that fit into the flask project structure from "create_module.py" file with prompts
+* Create custom module files and folders that fit into the flask project structure from "create_module.py" file with prompts to create the following:
-    * Running this will creates:
     * Model
-        * Web Controllers
+    * Web Controller
+        * Public
+            * `public_list`
+        * Admin
             * `index`
             * `create`
             * `store`